SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 Step 4 - Specify a value for the ‘Password’ property that corresponds to the Solace username’s password, use the value ‘solace_password’

-Step 5 - Specify a value for the ‘MessageVPN’ property and specify the value corresponding to the Solace message VPN (use the value ‘solace_VPN’ for this example).
+Step 5 - Specify a value for the ‘MessageVPN’ property, and specify the value corresponding to the Message VPN (use the value ‘solace_VPN’ for this example).

 The following table summarizes the values used for the Resource Adapter configuration properties.